rogerlew/human-technological-systems/readme.md

 ### Assignments/Projects

-#### 1. Product Evaluation

-Review a product/application.
-Describe the good/bad using human factors concepts.
-Describe how the design could be improved

-#### 2. AI Assisted Workflow Exploration
+#### 1. AI Assisted Workflow Exploration

 Use an AI technology (e.g. ChatGPT) to make something.
 Present what you made and how you made it.
 Describe the strengths and weakness of the AI-teaming.

+(Due February 29)

+#### 2. Product Evaluation

+Review a product/application.
+Describe the good/bad using human factors concepts.
+Describe how the design could be improved.

+(Due March 21)

 #### 3. Miniproject - Conceptual Design of a Human Technological System (HTS)